-We value the way in which all children are unique, and our curriculum promotes respect for the views of each individual child, as well as for people of all cultures.
+We value the way in which all children are unique, and our curriculum promotes respect for the views of each individual child, as well as for people of all cultures and religions.

-We value the spiritual and moral development of each person, as well as their intellectual and physical growth.
+We value the spiritual and moral development of each child, as well as their intellectual and physical growth.
 Our curriculum is underpinned by the Christian ethos of our school.

-We value the importance of each person in our community.
-We organise our curriculum so that we promote co-operation and understanding between all members of our community.
+We value the importance of each person in our community and organise our curriculum so that we promote co-operation and understanding between all members of our community.
 We respect each child in our school and treat them with fairness and honesty.
-We aim to enable each person to be successful, and we provide equal opportunities for all the children in our school to engender self-confidence, and healthiness in mind, body and spirit.
+We aim to enable each member of our community to be successful, and we provide equal opportunities for all the children in our school to engender self-confidence, and healthiness in mind, body and spirit.

-You can find out more using the links below:
+You can find out more by using the links below (hover over the links):-

 We follow the Primary National Curriculum